 At least one parent/guardian must attend the full camp with the child.
 Unless the child and one parent/guardian are able to attend the full camp your application will not be considered.
 The same parent/guardian must attend the entire camp.
-A second parent/guardian and siblings may also attend.
-There will be a $200 charge for additional family members.
-A maximum of six (6) people per family unit may attend (camper plus designated parent/guardian and up to 4 additional family members).

 The camp fee covers lodging, meals, instruction, a camp t-shirt* for the ACC user and insurance.

 If selected to attend Chatter Matters!
 Communication Camp, a deposit for $225.00 will need to be mailed to UW-Whitewater, Continuing Education Services, Roseman 2005, 800 W Main Street, Whitewater, WI 53190 and made out to UW-Whitewater in order to hold a family’s place for camp.
 The $225 will be applied to the fee associated with additional family members’ attendance or it will be reimbursed at the conclusion of camp if no payment is required.
 Families will be notified to submit deposit to confirm their enrollment and will have two weeks to submit payment.
 If we do not receive the deposit payment in two weeks, we will contact the next registrant on the waitlist and the family will be removed from the accepted attendees list.
 If families need more time to pay or have questions email email@example.com.

 Cancellation is required in writing by emailing firstname.lastname@example.org on or before May 1st after which the deposit is nonrefundable.
 If final payment is not received by May 1st, registrants with outstanding balances after May 1st are subject to being removed from the event roster without refund.